Why American ice hockey rinks are smaller than European rinks

 By the way: The NHL rink could also be used by the teams of the German League.
 Although the German League usually plays on a 61x30 yard rink according to Olympic standards, the German League only requires the rink be 56 to 61 yards long and 26 to 30 yards wide.
 This also applies to the American ice hockey rink.

-Lines over lines - how a hockey rink is put together
+Lines over lines - how a ice hockey rink is put together

 Do you find the lines on the hockey rink confusing?
 We can remedy that.
 We'll explain what the lines mean, which sections of the field they mark and what else belongs on an ice hockey rink.